formkiq/docs.formkiq.com/docs/tutorials/FormKiQ CLI/pre-hook.md

 ---
+id: pre-hook
+title: Pre-Hook Option
 sidebar_position: 10
+slug: /tutorials/formkiq-cli/pre-hook
 ---

 # Pre-Hook Option

-This tutorial shows how to use the `--pre-hook` option in the [FileSync CLI](/docs/formkiq-modules/modules/filesync-cli) to add document tags and actions while syncing documents to FormKiQ.
+This tutorial shows how to use the `--pre-hook` option in the [FormKiQ CLI](/docs/formkiq-modules/modules/formkiq-cli) to add document tags and actions while syncing documents to FormKiQ.

 ## What You Will Build

-You will build a small Node.js web service that receives FileSync pre-hook requests and returns document-specific tags.
+You will build a small Node.js web service that receives FormKiQ CLI pre-hook requests and returns document-specific tags.
 You will then sync two sample files and have the CLI apply different tags based on the file path.

 ## Before You Begin

 - Access to a FormKiQ Essentials, Advanced, or Enterprise installation.
-- The [FileSync CLI](/docs/formkiq-modules/modules/filesync-cli) installed and configured.
+- The [FormKiQ CLI](/docs/formkiq-modules/modules/formkiq-cli) installed and configured.
 - [Node.js](https://nodejs.org/en) installed.
 - A terminal with access to run `fk` and `node`.